 How will you and your co-parent divide conservatorships rights between the two of you?

 The other important aspect of this discussion is determining how you and your co-parent will divide the conservator rights and duties associated with your special needs child.
-For this blog post section, I will assume that your child requires greater and more frequent than normal intervention by psychologists, doctors, or other professionals.
-Also, I will assume that your child has educational needs that most children do not have.
+For this blog post section, I will assume that your child requires more frequent than regular intervention by psychologists, doctors, or other professionals.
+Also, I will think that your child has educational needs that most children do not have.
 As a result, your family court orders need to be very clear about who can make decisions on behalf of your child and what contexts shared decision-making is necessary.

-When it comes to your child's areas, you and your co-parent may have very different ideas about raising him or her best.
-In fact, these disagreements may have been the key reasons why you and your spouse got divorced in the first place.
+You and your co-parent may have very different ideas about raising them best when it comes to your child's areas.
+These disagreements may have been the key reasons why you and your spouse got divorced in the first place.
 As such, it should come as no surprise to you that you all may have some problems and disagreements when it comes to dividing up parental rights and duties and how to work together as a team to raise your child in a divided household.
-Therefore, you should express your concerns with your attorney and allow him or her to help you in negotiating for orders that take into account your family's shortcomings.
+Therefore, you should express your concerns with your attorney and allow them to help you negotiate for orders that consider your family's shortcomings.

 The bottom line is that you and your co-parent will likely share many rights and duties about your child.
-While there are some rights and duties that are held independently of the other parent or even exclusively on your own, there are still many more that require you and your co-parent to talk about together and reach agreements as a team.
-The key thing is to negotiate strongly with them during the case on those issues that you believe are most important for your child.
-If you end up having to share responsibility in a particular subject, you should work to have appointed a third-party decision-maker who can play tiebreaker if you and your coherent disagree in the future.
+While there are some rights and responsibilities held independently of the other parent or even exclusively on your own, there are still many more that require you and your co-parent to talk about together and reach agreements as a team.
+The critical thing is to negotiate strongly with them during the case on those issues that you believe are most important for your child.
+Suppose you end up having to share responsibility in a particular subject.
+In that case, you should work to have appointed a third-party decision-maker who can play tiebreaker if you and your coherent disagree in the future.

-What are some other factors which are important in a special needs child custody case?
+What are some other factors which are essential in a special needs child custody case?

-Rather, some of the decisions regarding your child's best interest in the future will likely become vested in your parent exclusively while you share rights and duties with him or her in most other regards.
-Basically, what I'm telling you is the time to become involved in your child's life is not in a week or two before your custody or divorce case.
+Instead, some of the decisions regarding your child's best interest in the future will likely become vested in your parent exclusively while you share rights and duties with them in most other regards.
+What I'm telling you is the time to become involved in your child's life is not in a week or two before your custody or divorce case.
 It would help if you were a constant force for stability and consistency in your child's life in the years leading up to your family law case.

-Should your case make it all the way to a judge, then I think the judge would also be concerned with viewing both you and your co-parent's methods for handling adverse situations and how you worked together as a team, if at all, to resolve those problems.
-Remember that a family law case involving custody of a special needs child primarily focuses on that child's proven needs and doing what is in his or her best interests.
-While, at times, it may seem like it is a competition between you and your co-parent, the reality of the situation is that your child's needs are the most important factor in the case.
+Should your case make it to a judge, then I think the judge would also be concerned with viewing both you and your co-parent's methods for handling adverse situations and how you worked together as a team, if at all, to resolve those problems.
+Remember that a family law case involving custody of a special needs child primarily focuses on that child's proven needs and doing what is in their best interests.
+While, at times, it may seem like it is a competition between you and your co-parent, the reality of the situation is that your child's needs are the most critical factor in the case.

 Questions about the material presented in today's blog post? contact the Law Office of Bryan Fagan

 If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office, over the phone, and via video.
-These consultations are a great way to learn more about our law practice and our clients' services.
+Our licensed family law attorneys offer free of charge consultations six days a week in our office, over the phone, and via video.
+These consultations are a great way to learn more about our law practice and our client's services.
 It is an honor to serve our community and work with families just like you from around Southeast Texas.
-Thank you for your interest in our law office, so we hope you will join us tomorrow here in our blog as we continue to share information regarding Texas family law.
+I appreciate your interest in our law office, so we hope you will join us tomorrow in our blog as we continue to share information regarding Texas family law.